 Many children live at the school to avoid the perilous journey walking across the Mara to reach lessons, facilities are basic but clean and safe, with wonderful, enthusiastic teachers.
 Myself and the team will be working with the school in future to ensure more children are able to receive an education which costs $20 per month – insurmountable to some families on the Mara.

-St. John Paul II school receives no government funding and relies solely on community support and external donors, currently 394 children reside at the school, yet there are approximately 2000 children living in the region.
+St. John Paul II and St Andrews Primary School receive no government funding and relies solely on community support and external donors, currently 600 children reside at the school, yet there are approximately 2000 children living in the region.